Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: RQ1: EP Tests Fine-Tuned Encoders

 \subsection{Experimental Setup}

-We use a 12 layer 768 dimensional $BERT_{base\_uncased}$ model as the base encoder for all tasks.
+We use a \bertbu\ model as the base encoder for all tasks.
 For each QA task, we run five experiments.
 The span-based QA models are evaluated using the F1 score and the exact match (EM) metric.
 The exact match measures the percentage of answers that exactly match the actual answers.
 The F1 score measures the token overlap between the predicted and the actual answer.
-The MCQ questions are classification tasks, therefore evaluated using the usual accuracy and \microfscore\ metrics for classification.
+The MCQ questions are classification tasks and evaluated using the usual accuracy and \microfscore\ metrics for classification.

 For EP tests we use the highest performing model in each QA dataset.
 The tests use the benchmark OntoNotes 5.0 corpus \cite{weischedel2013ontonotes}, as in \citet{tenney-etal-2019-bert} and \citet{merchant-etal-2020-happens}.
-The QA models were trained for 10 epochs with a batch size of 16 using the Adam optimizer \cite{DBLP:journals/corr/KingmaB14}.
-The EP models were trained for the three epochs, using the same batch size and optimizer.
+We use the same hyper-parameters as the original paper on EP tests \cite{DBLP:conf/iclr/TenneyXCWPMKDBD19} except for the batch size ($32$ theirs vs $16$ ours).\footnote{\citet{merchant-etal-2020-happens} and \citet{10.1145/3357384.3358028} reportedly used the same HPs.} The QA models were trained for $10$ epochs with a batch size of $16$ using the Adam optimizer \cite{DBLP:journals/corr/KingmaB14}.
+The EP models were trained for three epochs, using the same batch size and optimizer.
 The learning rates were kept at \texttt{1e-04} for the EP tasks and \texttt{1e-05} for the \finetuning\ tasks.
 Further details about hyper-parameter searching and the exact configurations are provided in the appendix.
-Following the training regime of \cite{pruksachatkun2020jiant}, the models were evaluated on a subset of the validation data every 500 mini-batches with early stopping on 100 evaluations.
-For the EP tests, the hyper-parameters are all same as the baseline \cite{DBLP:conf/iclr/TenneyXCWPMKDBD19} except for the batch size (32 theirs vs 16 ours). \citet{merchant-etal-2020-happens} and \citet{10.1145/3357384.3358028} reportedly used the same HPs.
+Following the training regime of \cite{pruksachatkun2020jiant}, the models were evaluated on a subset of the validation data every $500$ mini-batches with early stopping on $100$ evaluations.